Labeling Agent (beta)

 Requirements

-If you want to use a machine learning model as a labeling agent for a span-based task, you can do so by setting up your prompt using system and user instructions.
+If you want to use a machine learning model for the labeling task, you can first set it up in LLM Labs.
+This involves creating a prompt using system and user instructions to define the model’s behavior.

-To help the model understand what to label, you’ll need to provide clear instructions.
+In LLM Labs, create a new sandbox and set up the model to act as a labeling agent.
+To help the model understand what to label, you’ll need to provide clear system and user instructions.
 Below is an example setup:

 System Instruction